 Where is the section sales office located and what are the opening hours?

-In the meantime our Sales Manager, Dene Maddren can be contacted Tuesday to Sunday 12-4pm .
+The section sales office is located at 75 Manakura Street, Upper Riccarton and is open Tuesday to Sunday 12-4pm.
+Our Sales Manager, Dene Maddren can be contacted on 0508 527 268.
 Dene can help answer any questions you may have about the development as well as help you through the purchasing process.

 What deposit do I need when purchasing a section?

 A 10% deposit is required when signing your Sale and Purchase agreement.
 Deposits required by builders for House and Land Packages may vary according to the builder.